-J.4.8.1 The Secretary will make available to the panel, not less than 10 business days before the date of the meeting or such other shorter period as the members may agree, an agenda of the matters for consideration at the meeting and any supporting papers for discussion.
+J.24 The Secretary will make available to the panel, not less than 10 business days before the date of the meeting or such other shorter period as the members may agree, an agenda of the matters for consideration at the meeting and any supporting papers for discussion.

-J.4.8.2 An omission to send panel documents to a person entitled to receive them under sub-paragraph J.4.9.2 shall not prevent a panel meeting from proceeding unless otherwise directed by the authority.
+J.25 An omission to send panel documents to a person entitled to receive them under sub-paragraph J.28 shall not prevent a panel meeting from proceeding unless otherwise directed by the Authority.

-J.4.8.3 As soon as is practicable after each panel meeting, the Secretary shall prepare and send to the members and the authority the minutes of such panel meeting, which shall be approved (or amended and approved) by the panel at the next panel meeting after they were so sent and, when approved, the panel Secretary shall publish the approved minutes (excluding any matter which it was agreed at such panel meeting was not appropriate for such publication) on the ISOP website.
+J.26 As soon as is practicable after each panel meeting, the Secretary shall prepare and send to the members and the Authority the minutes of such panel meeting, which shall be approved (or amended and approved) by the panel at the next panel meeting after they were so sent and, when approved, the panel Secretary shall publish the approved minutes (excluding any matter which it was agreed at such panel meeting was not appropriate for such publication) on the ISOP website.

-J.4.9 Quorum
+Quorum

-J.4.9.1 Subject to sub-paragraph J.4.9.3, no business shall be transacted at any panel meeting unless a quorum (as defined in sub-paragraph J.4.9.2) is present.
+J.27 Subject to sub-paragraph J.29, no business shall be transacted at any panel meeting unless a quorum (as defined in sub-paragraph J.28) is present.